 One of the reasons newborns cry before bed, but this is unrelated to sleep, is because something physically bothers them.

-This generally relates to the texture of the baby’s clothes or bedding, diapers, or labels, which irritate his or her sensitive skin.
-Additionally, anxiousness caused by diaper rash, as well as any other possible health concern, can be added to this.
+This generally relates to the texture of the baby’s clothes or bedding, diapers, or labels, which irritate sensitive skin.
+Additionally, anxiousness caused by diaper rash and any other possible health concern can be added to this.

 Babies frequently scream because they need parental attention and comfort.

-A baby’s crib, as handy and cozy as it is, might appear to be a large and lonely environment to a newborn.
-The infants spent nine months hidden away in their mother’s womb and need to know that someone is still there for them.
+As handy and cozy as a baby’s crib is, it might appear to be a large and lonely environment for a newborn.
+The infants spend nine months hidden away in their mother’s womb and need to know that someone is still there for them.

-You would agree that there are many reasons why newborns scream, but you must know how to quiet them down and help them to asleep.
+You would agree that there are many reasons why newborns scream, but you must know how to quiet them down and help them to sleep.

-How can you calm a baby before she goes to bed and ensure she gets a good night’s sleep?
+How can you calm a baby before she goes to bed and ensures she gets a good night’s sleep?

-This is certainly the most important question of all!
+This is undoubtedly the most crucial question of all!
 There isn’t a single parent who doesn’t want to know the answer.
 Sorry to disappoint you, but there is no single solution.